Blessings9/eazypay/README.md

 # Introduction:
 The project comprises of two main directories - frontend and backend.
 The front end consists of a React SPA whilst the backend is a C# ASP.NET Core Web Api.
-The projects have been de-coupled in this way to allow for flexibility and also ease of development as both components are mostly independed of each other.
+The projects have been de-coupled in this way because their independence allows for more flexibility.
+That way we can make changes on the backend and frontend without affecting one or the other too much.

 ## Setup Instructions